silverpip/silverpip.github.io/_posts/2011-07-03-extravagance.md

+---
+title: Extravagance
+date: 2011-07-03 23:34:00
+category: blog
+tag: vintage
+---
         It turns out that the ban on home fireworks in Pennsylvania was lifted last year.
 Who knew?

 All I can say is… WOW!